bdominek/RepData_PeerAssessment1/PA1_template.md

 ## Download and Prepare Data for Analysis

 Step 1.
 Download the Personal Activity Monitoring data.
 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and includes the number of steps taken in 5 minute intervals each day.

 The variables included in this dataset are: